hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 Pickers are tasked with fulfilling orders by picking items from the store’s location according to a printed or digital picklist.
 This role can be created and assigned to a user in HotWax Commerce, ensuring efficient management of picking operations.
 Once a digital or printed picklist is created, it can be assigned to a user in the Picker role, to streamline the order fulfillment process.

 ## Picklist

 A picklist provides details such as inventory SKUs, quantities, and locations.
 It serves as a guide for pickers to pick items for orders fulfillment.
 To improve the picking process, store or fulfillment managers often organize inventory based on criteria such as Product Name, Bin ID, or Location Sequence ID.
 Structuring picklists to align with these strategies ensures an optimized route for pickers, minimizing time spent on picking and improving both speed and accuracy.

 ## Pre-Orders

 Pre-orders are simply advance orders taken for future inventory.
 These products have not yet been released in the market and are still in planning or production, and thus not in stock.
 A pre-order is an order placed for a product that is not yet available for purchase or delivery.
 Customers can reserve the item in advance, and the order will be fulfilled once the product becomes available in stock.
 To Know more about Pre-Orders [Click Here](https://docs.hotwax.co/documents/v/retail-operations/orders/pre-orders)

 ## Pre-Order Parking

 Pre-order parking in HotWax Commerce is a holding area where pre-ordered items are kept until their inventory becomes available.
 Orders in this queue are not yet ready for fulfillment and wait until the specified stock arrives before being moved to the brokering queue for processing and shipping.
 This ensures efficient and timely handling of pre-orders based on inventory availability.
 To Know more about Pre-Order Parking [Click Here](https://docs.hotwax.co/documents/v/system-admins/administration/facilities/manage-parkings#default-parkings)

 ## Product Variants

 A product variant in HotWax Commerce refers to individual variations of a product, which can include different sizes, colors, or other features.
 The Find Product page displays these variants along with the product category, product name, product ID, and product features such as size and colors.

 ## Promise Date

 In HotWax Commerce, the promise date refers to the estimated date by which an order is expected to be fulfilled and shipped to the customer.
 It represents the commitment made by the seller regarding the delivery timeline for each order in the system.

 ## Proximity

 In the context of HotWax Commerce, proximity refers to the distance or closeness of a particular location or fulfillment center to the customer's shipping address.
 It is a key factor in determining the most efficient and cost-effective way to fulfill orders, as closer proximity may result in shorter shipping times and lower shipping costs.

 ## Purchase Order

 A purchase order (PO) is a document created by a retailer and sent to their supplier to order items.
 It is typically generated in the retailer's ERP system.
 POs are synchronized from the ERP to HotWax Commerce to track ordered items and anticipate future inventory arrivals.
 This synchronization helps in calculating future inventory and managing pre-orders and back-orders.
 HotWax Commerce also syncs future inventory data to eCommerce platforms like Shopify, ensuring accurate pre-order management without overpromising or underpromising.
 To learn more [Click Here](https://docs.hotwax.co/documents/v/retail-operations/orders/pre-orders/purchase-order-uploads)

 ## Quantity on Hand (QOH)

 QOH represents the total physical quantity of a product available at stores or warehouses.
 HotWax Commerce receives daily inventory feeds from the ERP system to update and maintain inventory data.
 Additionally, in the absence of ERP systems, HotWax Commerce also receives inventory feeds from Warehouse Management Systems (WMS) and Point of Sale (POS) systems.

 ## Rejected Orders

 Rejected orders are orders brokered for fulfillment but rejected by a warehouse or store due to physical inventory unavailability, often caused by damaged, lost, or stolen items.
 Rejected orders return to the brokering queue for reassignment.
 Rejected orders are managed by routing them back to the brokering queue for reassignment.
 The OMS will then route the order to another facility based on product availability, customer shipping preferences, and routing rules.

 ## Reserved Inventory

 Reserved inventories refer to inventory, whether in a store or warehouse, that has already been allocated to fulfill orders.
 Reserved quantities are not included in the "available to promise" (ATP) and are not eligible to be sold.

+## Return Merchandise Authorization(RMA)

+Return Merchandise Authorization (RMA) is a process that allows customers to return products for a refund, replacement, or repair.
+With HotWax Commerce, store managers can create RMAs for products sold online, facilitating the Buy Online, Return In-Store (BORIS) process.
+This feature streamlines returns management, improving customer satisfaction and operational efficiency.

 ## Safety Stock

 Safety stock helps retailers control how much inventory they promise to online channels.
 Once a store’s inventory count falls below the designated safety stock quantity, the remaining inventory will be reserved for in-store sales.
 Retailers often face inventory discrepancies, where a system’s inventory does not match the actual inventory in stores.
 Keeping safety stock also helps retailers mitigate the risk of taking orders that cannot be fulfilled due to inventory discrepancies.
 A robust omnichannel order management system helps retailers easily manage safety stock for each store.
 To Know more about Safety Stock [Click Here](https://docs.hotwax.co/documents/v/retail-operations/inventory/safety-stock)

 ## SendSale Orders

 Send Sale orders in HotWax Commerce refer to orders captured through the Shopify POS App.
 These orders are taken in the store by store associates on behalf of customers for items that are not in stock in the store.
 The items are then shipped to customers at their preferred shipping location.
 In HotWax Commerce, these orders are downloaded and processed just like online orders.
 However, the channel tagged for the order in HotWax Commerce is Point of Sale (POS).